More

 Insurers sometimes allege contributory negligence aggressively to minimize the amount of compensation they must pay.
 If you disagree with the insurer’s assessment of your fault, you have the right to challenge it.

 1. Internal Review: The first step is to apply for an Internal Review with the insurer.
 You must outline why their assessment of fault is incorrect and provide evidence supporting your position.
+If the liability percentage is also affecting weekly payments, treatment approvals, or your classification as mostly at fault, it is sensible to map the contributory-negligence issue against the insurer’s broader dispute reasons so the review bundle does not deal with fault in isolation.

 2. Personal Injury Commission (PIC): If the internal review upholds the insurer’s decision, you can escalate the liability dispute to the PIC.
 A Merit Reviewer or Member will independently examine the evidence, apply the legal principles of negligence, and make a binding determination on the appropriate percentage of fault.